AT A GLANCE

-Texture: The main difference between an eye cream and serum lies in its texture.
+The main difference between an eye serum and eye cream lies in its texture.

-Ingredients: Both eye creams and eye serums contain essential anti-aging ingredients such as collagen and essential vitamins to help fight signs of aging and fatigue.
+Ingredients: Both eye serum and eye cream contain essential anti-aging ingredients such as collagen and essential vitamins to help fight signs of aging and fatigue.

 AM/PM: An eye serum may fit best in your morning routine because of its water-based formulas that are easily absorbed by the skin and can lay nicely under other products or makeup.
 An eye cream tends to be a bit heavier making it an ideal fit for your nighttime routine.
 Putting your cream on before bed allows the product time to successfully absorb and formulate on the skin helping you wake up with refreshed and light under eyes.